 Here is a guide to US copyright law if you’re based in the States.

 This much-maligned law has cost the EU $2.3 billion, yet only 3 fines were collected last year, bringing in 29,000 euros.
 Madness!

 Heather has blogged on the EU VAT law extensively.
 It affects all of us selling digital products/services to EU countries; EU VAT Action have a good introduction and are running a campaign against the implications of the law for microbusinesses.
 Someone asked if there was a punishment for flouting the law; Heather replied that since only 7,000 businesses were VATMOSS registered, it looks like any true enforcement of the law is some way off.

 Heather touched on contracts for web designers – she said that hers is 3-5 pages long, depending on the project.
 It has covered her against chancers like the client who blamed her for receiving a letter from Getty Images for unauthorised use of an image, which he had taken from Google Images.
-Her post on a good web design contract is a good starting point.
-You should customize it to your own needs, write in plain English and get it checked by a lawyer.
+You should customize a contract to your own needs, write it in plain English and get it checked by a lawyer.

 Easy, Lazy SEO – Jessica Rose

 Jessica, a former teacher, went over the basics of SEO, saying it’s really a guessing game, as Google will never reveal their algorithm.